Practices & Prompts

 Mindful Art Share

-Two opportunities: the Pasadena Art Share is in person, and the Asia Share meets through Zoom on the Friday before the third Sunday.
+We also host an Asia Art Share that meets on the Friday before the third Sunday.

 Signing up subscribes you to our email list.
 You may unsubscribe any time.